progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--In this case, you’re specifying a mode of `100644`, which means it’s a normal file.
 Other options are `100755`, which means it’s an executable file; and `120000`, which specifies a symbolic link.
 The mode is taken from normal UNIX modes but is much less flexible — these three modes are the only ones that are valid for files (blobs) in Git (although other modes are used for directories and submodules).-->

-In diesem Fall gibst Du als Modus `100644` an, was bedeutet, daß es sich um eine normale Date handelt.
+In diesem Fall gibst Du als Modus `100644` an, was bedeutet, dass es sich um eine normale Date handelt.
 Eine ausführbare Datei wäre dagegen `100755` und ein symbolischer Link `120000`.
 Der Modus entspricht normalen UNIX Datei Modi, ist aber weniger flexibel.
 Die drei genannten Modi sind die einzigen, die in in Git für Dateien (blobs) verwendet werden (es gibt allerdings noch weitere Modi für Verzeichnisse und Submodule xxx).

 <!--Now, you can use the `write-tree` command to write the staging area out to a tree object.
 No `-w` option is needed — calling `write-tree` automatically creates a tree object from the state of the index if that tree doesn’t yet exist:-->